Orchestration & Automation - Closed-Loop Operations

 - Detect anomaly → analyse → trigger remediation → verify

-- Automatic scaling of resources
+- Automatic scaling of resources (both up and down)

 - Predictive maintenance